Sulemankhannit/exam-sense-core/README.md

 Instead, it retrieves *“Aha!” moments of discovery*.

-This system is designed to teach physics and mathematics through **intuition, visualization, and guided reasoning** — not rote memorization.
+This system is designed to teach physics and mathematics through **intuition,and guided reasoning** — not rote memorization.

 At its core, Exam Sense AI is a **Retrieval-Augmented Generation (RAG)** engine that turns conceptual insights into Socratic-style explanations.